madsdia293/Bike-Sales-Analysis/README.md

 # Bike-Sales-Analysis

-The goal of this project is to gain a better understanding of bike sales by examining the data across different demographics.
+The goal of this project is to gain a better understanding of bike sales by examining the data across different demographics using Excel.
 The analysis explores various aspects such as sales volume, revenue, customer demographics, and more.
-By analyzing this data, we can identify key insights and make data-driven decisions to optimize the sales strategies.
+By analyzing this data, we can identify key insights and make data-driven decisions to optimize sales strategies.

 ## Data
 The analysis is based on a dataset that includes the following columns: